 Selecting a good topic for your paper can be a great cause for nervousness.
 Remember it should be interesting for your readers.
 Make sure it’s not too narrow because it’ll be difficult to write.
 But in the same way, don’t make it too broad because you may lose the main thought.

 We suggest talking with your advisor about this but prepare at least several ideas for your future topic.
 Think about those areas that interest you, and make some good questions for your future research.
-Reading a lot of books helps you to develop your writing and logical skills.
+Reading a lot of books helps you to develop your writing and logical skills and using personal experience from different online portals, such as AlphaCodingSkills can be very helpful, especially if you are studying in the IT field.
 Plan your work thoroughly and do it in little parts every day.
 Structure your thesis properly to show the committee your professionalism.

 Pick a topic that you are happy to talk about at a cocktail party.
 People will often ask you, in making conversation, “What is your thesis about?”
 A good test of your wisdom in picking a topic is the amount of pleasure you get in answering.
 Here's why: A thesis project involves some frustrating times; your personal interest in your topic is your best help in getting through that frustration.

 A thesis should be useful.
 You'll be happier about doing a thesis if you feel that somebody will use it.
 And you'll want to do a better job if you feel that somebody will read and use your thesis.
 It is even better if the thesis is useful not just at the moment of completion, but also later.
 It should not be a snapshot of information that immediately becomes dated; the thesis should ideally be something with information you can talk about and that people can use for years.
 If you are going into any branch of education, try to make your thesis something that can become a journal article; such articles look very good on resumes.